 Blue is for creativity and calm

-Mark Zuckerberg, who is red-green color blind, told The New Yorker, “I can see all of blue,” when asked why he chose blue for Facebook’s logo.
-Blue is a tried and tested color, loved by both men and women across the globe.
+Mark Zuckerberg, who is red-green colour blind, told The New Yorker, “I can see all of blue,” when asked why he chose blue for Facebook’s logo.
+Blue is a tried and tested colour, loved by both men and women across the globe.
 The cool undertones emanate calmness, peace and stability.
 It is definitely a favourite among the social media crowd, including Twitter, LinkedIn and Skype.
-Blue is also the color associated with trustworthiness and security, which is perhaps why American Express, Oral B and Dell have all chosen it for their logos.
+Blue is also the colour associated with trustworthiness and security, which is perhaps why American Express, Oral B and Dell have all chosen it for their logos.

 Purple is for luxury and wealth

-Purple is traditionally the color associated with nobility and wealth.
-Apparently, Cadbury’s opted for a purple logo because it was said to be Queen Victoria’s favorite color.
-Additionally, purple is also associated with fantasy, magic and mystery and said to be the color that appeals the most to children.
+Purple is traditionally the colour associated with nobility and wealth.
+Apparently, Cadbury’s opted for a purple logo because it was said to be Queen Victoria’s favourite colour.
+Additionally, purple is also associated with fantasy, magic and mystery and said to be the colour that appeals the most to children.
 This might be why Barney the dinosaur attracted so many followers).
 International companies that have opted for different hues of purple include Yahoo, Hallmark and FedEx.

 There you have it.
-From vibrant purple to subtle blue, joy-invoking yellow to confident red, what color do you want your customers to remember you by?
+From vibrant purple to subtle blue, joy-invoking yellow to confident red, what colour do you want your customers to remember you by?